sleeyax/stremio-addons/packages/addons/stremio-podcasts-addon/REAMDE.md

 To start a development server that watches for file changes run `npm run start:watch`.
 In production you should be using `npm run start`.

+Finally, generate required cache files by running `npm run cache gen` (make sure your server is running before using this command).

 ## Contributing
 Feel free to [open an issue](https://github.com/sleeyax/stremio-podcasts-addon/issues/new) in case of any problems.
 Pull requests are also greatly appreciated, but please open an issue first so it can be referenced.